 Co-working, heralded in major cities across the United States as the latest trend for independent, freelancing, and entrepreneurial professionals, is a concept that merges the spirit of the start-up with the support of collaborative space.
 Often providing low-cost and flexible work environments, co-working spaces allow entrepreneurs to access amenities not otherwise traditionally available to home offices or solitary store fronts: conference rooms, shared printing equipment, high-speed internet, and often coffee around which new entrepreneurs can swap inspiration, ideas, and skill sets.

-Officially in April of 2017, Waynesboro’s co-working site is located on the second story of The Farmhaus on Main, at 908 West Main Street.
-The space is made possible through a unique partnership between Grow Waynesboro, a local economic and small business development program, and The Farmhaus on Main.
+Officially in April of 2017, Waynesboro’s co-working site is located on the second story of the Farmhous Coffee Co., at 908 West Main Street.
+The space is made possible through a unique partnership between Grow Waynesboro, a local economic and small business development program, and The Farmhaus Coffee Co.
 While The Farmhaus sells coffee and specialty pastries and provides livelier work areas in a café setting downstairs, the upstairs of the building contains individual work spaces, a reservable conference table, shared printing equipment, and even the ability to receive business mail for local entrepreneurs, all sponsored by Grow Waynesboro.

 Co-working spaces are often embraced by entrepreneurs because they lower the barriers to entry for new businesses.
 Launching a new business without large rent expenses or the upfront costs of new office equipment gives many entrepreneurs greater flexibility and risk tolerance in their early and most crucial development phase.

-The Farmhaus on Main, as the host-site for the co-working space, is pleased to be part of the unfolding 2017 energy.
-“As young entrepreneurs investing in downtown Waynesboro, we are excited to be a part of this new partnership, and also to meet and interact with local start-up entrepreneurs utilizing the space,” says Bethany Mallory, co-founder of The Farmhaus on Main.
+The Farmhaus, as the host-site for the co-working space, is pleased to be part of the unfolding 2017 energy.
+“As young entrepreneurs investing in downtown Waynesboro, we are excited to be a part of this new partnership, and also to meet and interact with local start-up entrepreneurs utilizing the space,” says Bethany Mallory, co-founder of The Farmhaus.
 “As local business owners, we have so much to learn from each other, and I hope we can all benefit from being more connected and engaged in a network of local entrepreneurship.”

 Already The Farmhaus has seen participation from high school students, realtors and builders who have used portions of the upstairs working spaces while the final touches on the co-working renovations have been completed.
 Carrie Waller, a local entrepreneur and blogger behind dreamgreendiy.com, notes that “When my husband and I moved to Waynesboro, I remember craving a space where I could work outside of our new home alongside fellow creatives.
 Now, I’m able to schedule one day a week to hit the café, with laptop and to-do list in hand.
 This gives me the option of a working hub, and also a space where I can meet new people and stay in-the-know about area happenings.
 I can’t tell you how many creative collaborations and partnerships have come about just by having The Farmhaus available for co-working!
 It’s inspiring, to say the very least.”